adibozzhanov/matrix-c-testing/README.md

 of the copied folder `adi-matrix` inside of the `src` directory.

 Now write your implementation in `matrix.c`, if you want to run your code for a quick test then use `main.c`.
+Compile and build it like so:

+	make build DIR_NAME=<folder-name>
+	make run

 Make sure that your implementation is consistent with what is described in `matrix.h`.
 Whenever you feel like you've managed to implement a single function, and your testing-mate has tests for that function, you should both push your code and run `make test DIR_NAME=<name-of-the-folder>` to see if it passes or fails anything.